 Grinder Sump systems do not require a septic tank as needed for STEP systems.
 In this case, waste travels into a pump chamber, where the grinder pump is housed.
 As waste flows into this chamber, the pump grinds up and pumps out the solid waste, allowing it to flow freely with the liquid waste to a sewer main.
 These pumps are also hooked up to an alarm system, which like the STEP system, if the pump fails and sewage backs up in the chamber, the floats will trigger the alarm as a warning.

 For customers needing to connect to a sewer service, and have existing septic systems, both of the systems discussed are an option.
 By adding a pump to the existing septic tank, or installing a grinder sump, they will help get your wastewater to the sewer system.

 We Are STEP System Experts!

 BC Engineering Group has extensive experience with both STEP Systems and Grinder Systems.
 For more details about either of these or if you just have some questions, please contact BC Engineering Group today (707) 542-4321.
-Like us on Facebook and Google+, and subscribe to our blog.
+Like us on Facebook and subscribe to our blog.